George Dewey: Early life

 Dewey was born in Montpelier, Vermont, on December 26, 1837, directly opposite the Vermont State House, to Julius Yemans Dewey and his first wife, Mary Perrin.
 Julius was a physician who received his degree from The University of Vermont.
 He was among the founders of the National Life Insurance Company in 1848, a member of the Episcopal Church, and was among the founders of the Christ Episcopal Church in Montpelier.
 George was baptized and attended Sunday school there.
 George had two older brothers and a younger sister.

+Dewey's third cousin twice removed was Thomas E. Dewey, Governor of New York and two-time Republican Party presidential nominee.

 Dewey attended school in the nearby town of Johnson.
-When he was fifteen years old he went to the Norwich Military School.
+When he was fifteen years old he went to the American Literary Scientific and Military Academy.
 The school, better known as Norwich University, had been founded by Alden Partridge and aimed at giving cadets a well-rounded military education.
 Dewey attended for two years (1852–1854).
 Dewey found a military role model when he read a biography of Hannibal.

 Naval career

 Naval Academy

 Dewey entered the United States Naval Academy in 1854 at the age of 16.
 The conventional four-year course had just been introduced in 1851 and the cadet corps was quite small, averaging about one hundred Acting Midshipmen.
 Out of all that entered in his year, only fourteen stayed through the course.
 He stood fifth on the class roll at graduation.
-He graduated from the Academy on 18 June 1858.
+He graduated from the Academy on June 18, 1858.

 Midshipman

 As a midshipman, Dewey first went to sea on a practice cruise aboard USS Saratoga; on this cruise he earned recognition as a cadet officer.
 As a result, he was assigned to one of the best ships of the old Navy—the steam frigate USS Wabash.
 Wabash under Captain Samuel Barron was the new flagship of the Mediterranean Squadron.
-On 22 July 1858, the ship left Hampton Roads for Europe.
+On July 22, 1858, the ship left Hampton Roads for Europe.

-Wabash reached her first port of call, Gibraltar, on 17 August 1858.
+Wabash reached her first port of call, Gibraltar, on August 17, 1858.
 She cruised in the Mediterranean, and the cadet officers visited the cities of the Old World accessible to them, often taking trips inland.
 Dewey was assigned to keep the ship's log.
-Wabash returned to the New York Navy Yard on 16 December 1859, and decommissioned there on 20 December 1859.
+Wabash returned to the New York Navy Yard on December 16, 1859, and decommissioned there on December 20, 1859.
 Dewey served on two short-term cruises in 1860.